dergigi/dergigi.github.io/bitcoin/resources.md

 - [The Crypto Anarchist Manifesto][crypto-anarchist-manifesto] by Timothy C. May
 - [The Cyphernomicon][cyphernomicon] by Timothy C. May

+#### Privacy

+Without digital cash, a cashless society is a surveillance society.
+While privacy in Bitcoin is not a given, there are various ways to transact privately.
+The following resources discuss these possibilities, why the right to transact privately is essential, and why it has to be protected.

+- [We must protect our ability to transact privately online][coincenter-privacy] by Jerry Brito

 #### Misc

 The following are what I consider excellent articles that didn't fit into one